awsdocs/aws-doc-sdk-examples/README.md

 | [typescript/](typescript)             | AWS Cloud Development Kit (AWS CDK)      |

 # Contributing
-This repository thrives on your contributions! ❤️ To get involved, see the [Guidelines for contributing](CONTRIBUTING.md). 🙏
+This repository thrives on your contributions! ❤️ To get involved, see the [CONTRIBUTING.md](CONTRIBUTING.md). 🙏

 # Copyright and license